Car Accident Checklist: 7 Steps to Take

 Taking these steps after an accident can help put you at ease and ensure you have no unexpected issues when filing an insurance claim.
 You can also look to take some of the stress out of owning a vehicle when you have an Endurance auto protection plan.

-With Endurance, you can rest easy knowing you’ll have comprehensive coverage for the breakdowns and repairs that your insurance policy won’t cover.
+With Endurance, you can rest easy knowing you’ll have comprehensive coverage for the breakdowns and repairs that your insurance contract won’t cover.
 With the Advantage plan, you can even save up to $3,500 in essential maintenance services, including tire rotations, alignment checks, engine diagnostic exams, and more.
 Each Advantage plan can also help by providing you with even more coverage and savings with several one-time services, such as a battery replacement, cooling system maintenance, a brake pad/shoe replacement and more.

 Customers who purchase any Endurance plan will also get 24/7 roadside assistance, trip interruption coverage and even rental car reimbursements for free to help you to a repair shop and get back on the road fast.
 You’ll also be automatically eligible for a full year of Endurance Elite Benefits, including collision discounts, key fob replacements, and up to two tire replacements and repairs.
 Simply choose the best plan for you and your car, pay a minimal activation fee and enjoy your year’s worth of added perks and savings.